shamchittesh/the_truth/readme.md

 ### How to challenge ideas in this repo?
-Currently working on a workflow that would allow discussion and challenges.. any ideas??
+Currently thinking about a git workflow that would allow discussions.. any ideas??